A Guide on Data Type Conversions in C#

 int number = 10;

-without loss, the conversion happens seamlessly.
+long largeNumber = number; // Implicit conversion from int to longSince long can accommodate the value of an int without loss, the conversion happens seamlessly.
 Implicit conversion ensures type safety and reduces the need for additional syntax.
 Simply put, an implicit conversion occurs when C# “knows” how to convert from one data type to the other.

 Explicit Conversion